Cumberland County DUI Lawyer

 • One year with an ignition interlock device (IID)

-No matter how many times you have been convicted of DUI, having the best legal representation possible is important.
+No matter how many times you have been convicted of DUI, having the best legal representation possible is essential.
 A Cumberland County DUI lawyer at The Law Offices of Steven E. Kellis will evaluate your legal options and help you form a defense strategy.
 Call (267) 314-6693 today for more information.

 Going to Court